Pennsylvanians face Monday deadline to register for primary - Philly

 HARRISBURG, Pa.
-(AP) - Pennsylvanians have until the close of business Monday to register if they want to vote in the May 15 primary, but they can sign up online .
+(AP) - Pennsylvanians have until the close of business Monday to register if they want to vote in the May 15 primary, but they can also sign up online until midnight.

 Voters must be registered with the Democratic or Republican parties if they want to cast ballots to help pick the major parties' nominees.